sanjay13658/Assignment_Sanjay-KR/README.txt

 4(GamePlayController.cs
-                       this scripts swans the food and bomb at the map randomly
+                       this scripts spawns the food and bomb at the map randomly

 5(DeactivatePickUp.cs
                      this scripts deactive the food and bomb after some time of  intitate